emarkees/Project-for-code-review/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- i do appriciate ### Jose Alpha for such a good work.
+ i do appriciate Jose Alpha for such a good workdone.

 ## 📝 License <a name="license"></a>